HarrisonTotty/jupyterenv/README.md

 # jupyterenv

-A Docker image for creating my personal JupyterLab environment
+A Docker image for creating my personal JupyterLab environment.